jerickjoe111/launch-school/RB130/01_blocks/lesson_notes.md

 ### e.
 Using closures

-Closures retain, _bind_, their surrounding context, they retain reference to the artifacts in its environment at the time of its creation, like variables, constants or methods.
+Closures retain, _bind_, their surrounding context, they retain reference to the artifacts in its environment at the time of its creation, like variables, constants or even methods.
 This is called its **binding**.
 A closure keeps track of its binding in order to be executed later.
 However, local variables must be defined before the closure's creation so it can access them; if not, we will need to explicitly pass the local variables  to the closure at the time of its invocation.

 This can be very useful when methods or blocks return a closure via, for instance, a `Proc` object: the `Proc` object will form a closure with its environment at the time of its creation.
 Each new `Proc` object created in the same environment will have its own closure.

 ### f.
 Blocks and variable scope

 ### g.
 Symbol to proc
 ___